-If you’re interested in becoming a foster carer, it’s important to first know the fostering requirements that determine your eligibility.
+Considering becoming a foster carer, but unsure how to apply?
+Brush up on the foster care requirements to determine your eligibility today.
 If you do not meet these initial criteria for fostering, you will not be able to continue with your application.
 Learn the main fostering requirements in the UK today from our detailed guide.

 The selection of foster carers, just like the children who are awaiting foster care, is diverse.
 This means that regardless of your race, gender, sexual orientation, religion or ethnicity, as long as you meet the fostering criteria, you are eligible to foster.
 If you’re not sure whether or not you can foster, get in touch with a member of our friendly team here at FosterCare UK who can provide you with more information.

 Alongside the legal foster carer requirements, there are also various other elements that should be thought about when you’re considering if you can foster.
 Some of these include: